figtools/figgy.docs/docs/manual/figgy-cloud/index.md

 ### Bastion Authentication

-A Figgy Bastion configuration turns one of your AWS accounts into your Figgy 'SSO' provider.
-This is the simplest Figgy SSO configuration and can be installed in under an hour.
-When users authenticate with Figgy, they will instead be authenticating with this account.
-Permissions in the Bastion account are limited to self-management.
-Instead, users will assume roles in _other_ Figgy-enabled accounts through temporary AWS STS sessions to gain access to manage their configurations.
+As the simplest Single Sign-on configuration, and one that can be set-up within an hour, the Figgy Bastion configuration turns one of your AWS accounts into your own Figgy SSO provider.
+Users authenticating with Figgy will be authenticating with a single SSO Bastion account.
+From this account, users will then assume roles _other_ Figgy-enabled accounts via temporary AWS STS sessions.

 <br/>![Bastion Auth](/images/deployment/bastion-auth-2.png)<br/>